aws-samples/agentic-orchestration/README.md

-# Reasoning Orchestration Workshop using Amazon Bedrock, KnowledgeBase, and Langchain
+# Reasoning Orchestration Workshop using Amazon Bedrock, Knowledge Base, and Langchain
 This repository provides step-by-step instructions for creating a collaborative multi-agent system that leverages graph-based orchestration.
 It demonstrates how to combine Amazon Bedrock Agent with agents developed using open-source frameworks, enabling enhanced reasoning capabilities and seamless integration.
-The exercise will guide you through the process of building a reasoning orchestration system using [Amazon Bedrock](https://aws.amazon.com/bedrock/), [KnowledgeBase for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) and [Agents for Amazon Bedrock](https://aws.amazon.com/bedrock/agents/) as well as customer fine tuned models.
+The exercise will guide you through the process of building a reasoning orchestration system using [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Knowledge Base for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) and [Agents for Amazon Bedrock](https://aws.amazon.com/bedrock/agents/) as well as customer fine tuned models.
 We will also explore the integration of Bedrock agents with open source orchestration frameworks [LangGgraph](https://langchain-ai.github.io/langgraph/) and [CrewAI](https://github.com/crewAIInc/crewAI) for dispatching and reasoning.

 <img src="./notebooks/images/agentic_orchestration.png" style="width:70%;display:block;margin: 0 auto;">
 <br/>